robertroessler/rms/README.md

 stored in any in-memory structures.
 This would make sharing - even if mapped to different virtual address ranges in different processes - quite simple.

-HINT: think "indices, all the way down". :)
+HINT: think "indices, all the way down". :sunglasses:

-As things actually worked out, over the decade this package has been in use, the "multi-process" aspects of this architecture were never built out, both because of the substantially higher costs of resource coordination/locking INTER-process vs INTRA-process, but more subtly, the paradigm of "many cooperating lightweight threads" utlimately seemed more useful than one of "many cooperating heavyweight processes" - at least on a single machine.
+As things actually worked out, over the decade this package has been in use, the "multi-process" aspects of this architecture were never built out, both because of the substantially higher costs of resource coordination/locking INTER-process *vs* INTRA-process, but more subtly, the paradigm of "many cooperating lightweight threads" utlimately seemed more useful than one of "many cooperating heavyweight processes" - at least on a single machine.